ucsb-cs190j-s18/ucsb-cs190j-s18.github.io/_lectures/lect06.md

 3. ZHANG	ANDREW
 4. ZHANG	ANNAN

-# Improving the climate in our classes
+# Creating a climate that supports the learning of all students

 We will watch two videos by Colleen Lewis:
 * [encouraging students to seek help by Colleen Lewis](https://www.youtube.com/watch?v=J91iM8naM4o&index=8&list=PLHqz-wcqDQIEMMuXadwy90YxN2Qb4SrXT)